 Since its inception, RRN has been working with the poor and marginalised people in rural Nepal to empower them in the process of meeting their basic needs, improving livelihoods and building their own institutions.
 It substantially contributes to rural people's empowerment and socio-economic reconstruction process, by embracing the rights-based approaches to development.
 RRN is also committed to creating an enabling environment for building a just, equitable, peaceful and prosperous society through social, economic and political empowerment of the rural poor, particularly the poor rural women, peasants, landless people and other disadvantaged and socially oppressed strata of Nepalese society.
 Therefore, besides implementing integrated community development programmes at grassroots, it is also extensively engaged in advocacy, lobbying and networking at local, national and international levels to protect and promote human rights and social justice.

-In the post-conflict context of Nepal, RRN has positioned itself to facilitate conflict transformation initiatives by adopting the approach that strongly focuses on institutionalising democracy and peace-building through reconstruction, rehabilitation and reconciliation – RRR process.
-In order to successfully embark on such a significant process, RRN considers the following key aspects – people’s genuine participation, gender equality and social inclusion, transparency, accountability, social justice, coordination and collaboration, community’s demand, and community ownership over the interventions and sustainability as its strategies.
-RRN, with over 400 staffs and volunteers, has been able to successfully implement diverse community development programmes and projects in several districts of the country; covering the Mountain, Hills and Lowlands (Tarai) ecological zones.
-It is estimated that these programmes have benefited over 600,000 households.
+In the post-conflict context of Nepal, RRN has positioned itself to facilitate conflict transformation initiatives by adopting the approach that strongly focuses on institutionalising democracy and peace building through reconstruction, rehabilitation and reconciliation - RRR process.
+In order to ensure success throughout this significant process, RRN considers the following key aspects - people's genuine participation, gender equality and social inclusion, transparency, accountability, social justice, coordination and collaboration, community's demand, and community ownership over the interventions and sustainability as its strategies.

 A world with JUSTICE, EQUALITY, PEACE and PROSPERITY for all citizens.